 - Step 3 – Nourish using Ultimate Volume Root Complex

 The 3 step system creates stronger healthier hair over time.
-It cleans the hair of silicone build up and ensure it receives the nourishment it needs.
+It cleans the hair of silicone build up and ensures it receives the nourishment it needs.
 It optimises existing hair from day one and then treats the roots to help hair to grow stronger and healthier.

 Key features are: